 - Step 1 Begin assembling an applicant file at the Health Professions (HP) Advising Office during the fall semester two years prior to when you plan to matriculate; during a student's junior year if they plan to go directly into medical/dental school after graduation or during the senior year if the student plans on taking time off after graduation.
 The file consists of a personal essay, resumes, at least three letters of recommendation, and transcripts from all colleges and universities attended.

 - Step 2 Interview (required for medical and dental school applicants) on campus with the Health Professions Advisory Committee during the following spring semester.

-- Step 3 Take the MCAT (medical), DAT (dental) exam no later than the end of May of the year you interview with the HP committee.
+- Step 3; Take the MCAT (medical) or DAT (dental) exam no later than the end of May of the year you interview with the HP committee.

 - Step 4 In June, submit a completed preliminary application to the appropriate application service: AMCAS for M.D. programs, AACOMAS for D.O. programs or AADSAS for dental programs.
 The preliminary applications are available on the web a month beforehand.

 - Step 5 Request your Committee Letter packet from the Health Professions Advising Office.
 Your Committee letter is written by a member of the Committee and draws upon the contents of your application file (see Step 1) and your interviews with Committee members.
 Your letter will not be finalized until MCAT/DAT scores are received.
 If you can not take the entrance exam by the end of May, you must consult with the Health Professions Office.

 - Step 6 Complete Secondary Applications throughout the summer.
 Several weeks after submitting your preliminary application, you will receive individual, secondary applications from the schools that you specified an interest in on your preliminary application.
 Once your secondaries are received, schools will decide whether or not they wish to invite you to campus for an interview. (fall-spring)